 the-beautiful-sleek-of-a-Kurzhaar

-Drahthaar: The German Wirehaired Pointer
+The German Drahthaar: The Wirehaired Pointer

 The Drahthaar, or German Wirehaired Pointer, is a more robust and resilient version of the German hunting dog.
 While the Kurzhaar is known for its elegance and speed, the Drahthaar stands out for its rough and bristly coat, which protects it from the elements and thorny underbrush during hunts in challenging terrains.
 This makes it particularly suited for hunting in more hostile environments, such as swamps, dense forests, and mountainous areas.